cbrepo/celery/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The maximum number of seconds :mod:`~celery.bin.celerybeat` can sleep
 between checking the schedule.

-The default for this value is scheduler specific.
-For the default celerybeat scheduler the value is 300 (5 minutes),
+Default is 300 seconds (5 minutes).
-but for e.g. the django-celery database scheduler it is 5 seconds
-because the schedule may be changed externally, and so it must take
-changes to the schedule into account.

-Also when running celerybeat embedded (:option:`-B`) on Jython as a thread
-the max interval is overridden and set to 1 so that it's possible
-to shut down in a timely manner.

 .. _conf-celerymon: